davideicardi/live-plugin-manager/README.md

 First of all is the fact that plugins by definition are installed at runtime in contrast with a standard Node.js application where modules are installed before executin the node.js proccess.
 Modules can be loaded one or more times, instead in standard Node.js they are loaded only the first time that you `require` it.
 Only one version of a plugin can be installed, also for dependencies, while in Node.js multiple version can be installed (each module can have it's own `node_modules`).

+### Locking

+A file system locking is implemented using [lockfile](https://github.com/npm/lockfile) library to allow multiple app instances to share the file system.
+This is common in some cloud scenario (for example Azure) where file system is shared between instances.

+Locking is used to ensure that only one instance is installing/uninstalling plugins in a given moment.

+You can configure `lockWait` inside constructor to configure lock timeout, and `lockStale` to consider a file lock no more valid after that period.

 ## Git integration